-The farmers’ organization FUMA Gaskiya is leading a farmer research network (FRN) in Niger.
-FUMA’s 13,000 farmer members (of whom 53% are women) are organized into 21 district-level unions and 420 village-level farmers groups.
-FUMA joined CCRP in 2007 through projects on breeding and seed systems.
-In 2012, FUMA Gaskiya took leadership of research on a suite of agroecological practices that collectively reduce climate risk, including crop diversification; the use of sanitized human urine as a fertilizer; partial weeding to reduce sandstorm damage and the burden on women’s time; and seed balls to cope with climate challenges that lead to early-season crop failure.
+The farmer organization FUMA Gaskiya, a leading farmer research network in Niger, has 13,000 farmer members (of whom 53 percent are women) who are organized into 21 district-level unions and 420 village-level farmer groups.
+FUMA joined the CCRP in 2007 through projects on breeding and seed systems.
+In 2012, FUMA Gaskiya took leadership of research on a suite of agroecological practices that collectively reduce climate risk, including crop diversification, the use of sanitized human urine as a fertilizer, partial weeding to reduce sandstorm damage and the burden on women’s time, and seed balls to cope with climate challenges that lead to early-season crop failure.

-The seed-ball innovation was identified as a way of preventing millet seed from germinating with the early “false rains”, as this often leads to crop loss.
-To make seed balls, farmers mix their millet seed with sand, clay, wood ash or other fertilizer, and water and make this mixture into small spheres.
-The seed balls are dried and then sown wet or dry, either buried or on the soil surface.
-In the protective ball, the seed germinates only after the real rains have begun, and the nourishing environment of the ball enhances crop vigor and yield.
+The seed ball innovation was identified as a way to prevent millet seed from germinating with early “false rains,” which often leads to crop loss.
+To make seed balls, farmers mix millet seed with sand, clay, wood ash or other fertilizer, and water, and form the mixture into small spheres.
+Dried and then sown wet or dry, the seed balls are either buried or placed on the soil surface.
+The seed germinates in the protective ball only after the real rains have begun, the nourishing environment of the ball enhancing crop vigor and yield.